 Echinacea has also shown that it has direct antiviral activity.
 Evidence suggests that Echinacea has potent antiviral effects on its own.
 In particular, Echinacea has shown to kill Coronavirus like SARS and MERS, through a cell membrane mediated mechanism.
 Interestingly, the study also found that Echinacea had a potent antiviral effect on both types of Herpes Simplex virus which is notoriously difficult to eradicate.
 In fact, Echinacea has been found to be an effective treatment for Herpes outbreaks.

 That is the million-pound question.
-Whilst Echinacea has not been tested on COVID-19 specifically, there is some promising evidence that it can help.
-The direct antiviral activity mentioned earlier has been tested to work in other corona-viruses such as SARS and MERS, believed to function on membrane receptors familiar to most corona-viruses.
-We still need more research, and test Echinacea specifically on COVID-19.
+Whilst Echinacea has not been tested on the 2020 virus specifically, there is some promising evidence that it can help.
+The direct antiviral activity mentioned earlier has been tested to work on other viruses such as SARS and MERS, and it is believed to function on membrane receptors similar to these viruses.
+But we still need more research to test Echinacea.
 This however may take a long time, as the virus is so new, and studies take many months to complete.
 There is however very promising potential for Echinacea extracts to be effective tools against the virus.